 Life Science graduates may be eligible for our graduate-entry course.
-Qualified dentists may also apply for our graduate-entry course.
-Those dentists who have completed MJDF/MFDS may be admitted to the second year of this course if spaces are available.
+Qualified dentists who have completed MJDF/MFDS and who wish to pursue a career in Oral and Maxillofacial Surgery may be admitted to the second year of this course if spaces are available.

 Access Courses or Foundation Programmes

 We do not consider either of these qualifications.

 International (including EU) students

 Applicants must have excellent written and spoken English.
 Please note that the university’s standard English language requirements are minimum standards, which maybe raised through competition.
 As a minimum, the English language IELTS must be 7.0 in each component.